DMX immortalized by family and close friends at the memorial | ExBulletin

 Jadakiss said DMX has been the happiest of his life for the past two years.

-Prior to the service, a huge black big-wheeled truck with the words LONG LIVE DMX on one side of the vehicle carried a shiny red DMX coffin over 15 miles from Yonkers, New York, where the rapper grew up at the Barclays Center.
-A plethora of motorcycles followed the truck during the procession before arriving at the arena, where thousands of people crowded the streets.
+Prior to the service, a huge black big-wheeled truck with the words LONG LIVE DMX “on one side of the vehicle carried the shiny red DMX casket over 15 miles from Yonkers, New York, where the rapper grew up at the Barclays Center. plethora of motorcycles dragged the truck during the procession before arriving at the arena, where thousands of people crowded the streets.

 Thousands of motorcyclists surrounded the monster truck, spinning their engines.
 Others gathered at the arena as some of Where The Hood At and Ruff Ryders Anthem’s greatest DMX songs rang out from the crowd’s speakers.